NSF-IRES: Water Quality, Sanitation, and Climate Change Research in Ghana

 Financial Support

 The program will provide funding for US students’ international travel, local travel, and housing during their stay in Ghana.
-It will also provide students with stipends and a food allowance.
+Selected students will each receive a food allowance and a $2,000 stipend.